PHASE 2 OF 7

 The broader one's understanding of the human experience, the better design we will have.

-In hackathons, the best ideas don't come from staring at a blank screen.
-They come from having a broad inventory of “elements” — technologies you've explored, industries you understand, problems you've felt — and the courage to combine them in ways nobody else would.
+The best ideas don't come from staring at a blank screen.
+They come from a broad inventory of elements (technologies you've explored, industries you understand, problems you've felt) plus the courage to combine them in ways nobody else would.

-The Little Alchemy method works because it mirrors how creativity actually functions: not as a bolt of inspiration from nowhere, but as the systematic collision of ideas from different worlds.
-Every element you add to your list is another dot.
-Every combination is an attempt to connect them.
+The Little Alchemy method mirrors how creativity actually works: not a bolt of inspiration from nowhere, but the systematic collision of ideas from different worlds.
+Every element is another dot.
+Every combination connects them.

 The more dots you collect, the more connections become possible.